joaquinito/project-template-react-node-postgres/README.md

 This template contains:
 * a backend (folder 'server') running on Node.js
 * a frontend (folder 'client') based on the React library, started with Vite
-* a PostgreSQL database hosted in the ElephantSQL cloud service
+* a PostgreSQL database hosted in a cloud service

 The package.json is shared by both backend and frontend.